keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Linux Cron Job/writeup.md

 ### 1).
 Start the Attacker Listener

-Fisrt we will start netcat listner on port 4444 to catch callback,
+First we will start netcat listner on port 4444 to catch callback,

 #### nc -lvnp 4444